What more can be written after 10 years?

-Tacit Aria is established in 2008 as a 5-piece ensemble and Singapore’s answer to post-hardcore, emo and alternative rock music.
-Getting back together in 2016 after a temporary split in 2011, Tacit Aria is now a 4-piece suit with line-up changes, consisting of lead vocalist Zahir Javier-Latif, guitarist Harith ‘Ris’ Jamal, bassist Hafiz Ramlan and sessioning drummer Ridwan Johari.
+Tacit Aria is established in 2008 as a five-piece ensemble and Singapore’s answer to post-hardcore, emo and alternative rock music.
+Getting back together in 2016 after a temporary split in 2011, Tacit Aria is now a four-piece suit with lineup changes, consisting of lead vocalist Zahir Javier-Latif, guitarist Harith ‘Ris’ Jamal, bassist Hafiz Ramlan and sessioning drummer Ridwan Johari.

-Through line up changes and a shift in band dynamics, we look at how songwriting has been influenced by these milestones.
+Through lineup changes and a shift in band dynamics, we look at how the band’s songwriting has been influenced by these milestones.

 How long have you been involved with music?

-HAFIZ: I got into music around 2004 when I was 16 and it helped me get out of negative social situations.
-Y’know what it’s like growing up at the void deck.
+HAFIZ: I got into music around 2004 when I was 16, and it helped me get out of negative social situations.
+You know what it is like growing up at the void deck.
 I was introduced to nu-metal by my cousin, who also taught me how to play the acoustic guitar.
 Then the bassist role just kind of got assigned to me when the opportunity to play for Tacit Aria came up in 2008.
-It’s not until 2015, after our four-year hiatus, did I get more involved in songwriting.
+It was not until 2015, after our four-year hiatus, did I get more involved in songwriting.

-ZAHIR: I started out playing the organ in the early 90s when I was in primary school but stopped a while after because I came clean to my mom that I didn’t know how to read music.
+ZAHIR: I started playing the organ in the early 1990s when I was in primary school, but I stopped after I came clean to my mum that I did not know how to read music.
 I only played by ear, haha.
-Living in Brunei, we were blessed to be able to own a drum set so I’ve been playing since I was eight or nine.
-I come from a musical family, so I’ve been involved (in music) for around 27 years.
+Living in Brunei, we were blessed to be able to own a drum set, so I have been playing since I was eight or nine.
+I come from a musical family, so I have been involved with music for about 27 years.

 RIS: I had a really worn out acoustic guitar in my house when I was young.
-I wasn’t very involved in playing then because that guitar was almost completely broken.
-It wasn’t until I turned 13 in 2002 when my buddies and I were in a studio that I instantly fell in love with guitar playing, with an electric guitar a friend placed on my lap.
+I was not very involved in playing then because that guitar was almost completely broken.
+It was not until I turned 13 in 2002, when my buddies and I were in a studio that I instantly fell in love with guitar playing, with an electric guitar a friend placed on my lap.
 I continued practising, learning songs by my favourite bands through burnt CDs.
 I joined the symphonic band and was a percussionist for a couple of years.
-Then, when I turned 16, I started playing guitar actively in the local scene.
-It’s been a while but I guess these things are what make me... me, no matter which stage I am at life.
+When I turned 16, I started playing guitar actively in the local scene.
+It has been a while, but I guess these things are what make me, me, no matter which stage I am at life.

 RIDWAN: I have been involved with music since 2003, since the start of secondary school.
-I joined the school concert band and picked up the drums as my main instrument and haven’t looked back since.
-I started attending local music shows and festivals at that time and told myself that I wanted to be a part of it when I got older.
+I joined the school concert band and picked up the drums as my main instrument, and I have not looked back since.
+I started attending local music shows and festivals at the time and told myself that I wanted to be a part of it when I got older.

 From when you first started to now, how has your approach towards music evolved?

-HAFIZ: I had always thought that I was diverse when it came to music selection but, after training at a local arts hub in the past year, I realise that my exposure has yet to meet its limit.
-I may play in a post-hardcore band but, right now, I’ve got Irish singer-songwriter, Gavin James, and South Korean pianist, Yiruma, on my playlist.
+HAFIZ: I had always thought that I was diverse when it came to music selection, but after training at a local arts hub in the past year, I’ve come to realise that my exposure has yet to meet its limit.
+I may play in a post-hardcore band but, right now, I have Irish singer-songwriter Gavin James and South Korean pianist Yiruma on my playlist.
 I think diversity is important because it will help a lot in songwriting.
-We may sound heavy but if you listen closely, you can probably pick up a variety of different styles in our music, especially in our upcoming EP.
+We may sound heavy, but if you listen closely, you can probably pick up a variety of different styles in our music, especially in our upcoming EP.

-ZAHIR: I’m definitely listening to a lot more genres now than I did before.
-When you’re in your teens, you pick a scene and become a die-hard fan.
+ZAHIR: I am definitely listening to a lot more genres now than I did before.
+When you are in your teens, you pick a scene and become a diehard fan.
 Now I just have my moods.
-Sometimes I like a good djent, or I just want to zone out and listen to coffee table jazz.
-Performance-wise, you appreciate the efforts of your bandmates more over time, and it’s definitely a team effort from songwriting to the stage.
+Sometimes I like a good djent, or I just want to zone out and listen to coffee-table jazz.
+Performance-wise, you appreciate the efforts of your bandmates more over time, and it is definitely a team effort, from songwriting to performing on stage.

 RIS: I always keep an open mind when it comes to music.
 You can only get so far or write so much within your comfort zone.
-You’d be surprised with the things you can actually pick up and create, by listening to music you’re not familiar with and then making it your own.
+You would be surprised with the things you can actually pick up and create by listening to music you are not familiar with, and then making it your own.
 Diversifies your range, basically.

 RIDWAN: For me, there has been a change in my musical taste.
-When I was younger, I listened to a whole lot of hip hop and then it gradually became punk and grunge when I was in secondary school.
-Then I got interested in hardcore and metal, too.
-Safe to say, now that I’m older, I have practically listened to the whole spectrum of genres now; from heavier stuff like hardcore/metal/deathcore to fusion/jazz/R&B and even K-pop.
+When I was younger, I listened to a whole lot of hip-hop and then it gradually became punk and grunge when I was in secondary school.
+Then I got interested in hardcore and metal.
+Now that I am older, I have practically listened to the whole spectrum of genres, from heavier stuff like hardcore, metal and deathcore to fusion, jazz and R&B, and even K-pop.